 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. conservative assumptions where possible? partially coke and fuel oil, the baseline had considered all fuel as fuel oil which has lower emission factor.
-B.2.5.
-Does the baseline scenario sufficiently take into account relevant national and/or sectoral policies, macro-economic trends and political aspirations? /1//3/ DR The price of fuels is not evidenced into PDD CL7 ОК B.2.6.
+Final Concl.
+Others Barriers: Considering the argumentation of prevailing practice and the restriction of use specific burner to use fuel oil, coal and natural gas, the change of fuel could not be on reversible condition, and if the was not implemented due the logistic risks, this condition could be the same during the credit period, and the project is not the likely scenario on the future.
+Considering the barrier analyses, the Continuation of the current practice of using coal and petroleum fuel is acceptable as the likely baseline scenario.
+B.2.4.
+Has the baseline scenario been determined using conservative assumptions where possible? /1//3/ DR Yes, although the project aim switches partially coke and fuel oil, the baseline had considered all fuel as fuel oil which has lower emission factor.
+OK B.2.5.
+Does the baseline scenario sufficiently take into account relevant national and/or sectoral policies, macro-economic trends and political aspirations? /1//3/ DR The price of fuels is not evidenced into PDD CL-7 OK B.2.6.
 Is the baseline scenario determination compatible with the available data and are all literature and sources clearly referenced? /1//3/ DR Yes.
-See B.2.1 ОК B.2.7.
-Have the major risks to the baseline been identified? /1//3/ DR The use of natural gas in Espírito Santo's Mining and Pelletizing sector has started in the year 1983 in some units of the Tubarão Complex in Vitória, but it participation in the energetic matrix of this sector has not gone through appreciable increases in the period comprising from 1990 to 2006.
-Needs to be stated to what % has the use of Natural gas usage has penetrated.
-CL-20 ОК B.3.
-Additionality Determination The assessment of additionality will be validated with focus on whether the project itself is not a likely baseline scenario.
-B.3.1.
-Is the project additionality assessed according to the methodology? /1//3/ DR In accordance with ACM0009 (Version 3.2), the additionality of the project is demonstrated through the "Tool for the demonstration and assessment of additionality ОК
+See B.2.1 OK B.2.7.
+Have the major risks to the baseline been identified? /1//3/ DR The use of natural gas in Espírito Santo's Mining and Pelletizing sector has started in the year 1983 in some units of the Tubarão Complex in Vitória, but it participation in the energetic matrix of this CL 20 OK